-Voting by Telephone or Over the Internet.
-To vote by telephone or over the Internet, please follow either the instructions included on your proxy card or voting instruction form or notice letter or the voting instructions you receive by e-mail.
-If you vote by telephone or over the Internet, you do not need to complete and mail a proxy card or voting instruction form.
-You may incur costs such as telephone and Internet access charges if you vote by telephone or over the Internet.
-If you choose to vote by telephone or over the Internet, you must do so by 11:59 p.m., Eastern Time, on Monday, April 13, 2015.
+Voting by Telephone or via the Internet.
+To vote by telephone or via the Internet, please follow either the instructions included on your proxy card or voting instruction form, your notice letter or the voting instructions you receive by e-mail.
+If you vote by telephone or via the Internet, you do not need to complete and mail a proxy card or voting instruction form.
+You may incur costs such as telephone and Internet access charges if you vote by telephone or via the Internet.
+If you choose to vote by telephone or via the Internet, you must do so by 11:59 p.m., Eastern Time, on Tuesday, April 23, 2019.

 Voting in Person at the Annual Meeting.
-If you attend the Annual Meeting and plan to vote in person, we will provide you with a ballot at the Annual Meeting.
+If you attend the Annual Meeting and wish to vote in person, we will provide you with a ballot at the meeting.
 If your shares are registered directly in your name, you are considered the stockholder of record and you have the right to vote in person at the Annual Meeting.
-If your shares are held in the name of your bank, broker or other nominee, you are considered the beneficial owner of shares held in "street name."
-As a beneficial owner, if you wish to vote at the Annual Meeting, you will need to bring to the Annual Meeting a legal proxy from your bank, broker or other nominee authorizing you to vote those shares.
+If your shares are held in the name of your bank, broker or other nominee, you are considered the beneficial owner of shares held in street name.
+As a beneficial owner, if you wish to vote at the Annual Meeting, you will need to bring to the meeting a legal proxy from your bank, broker or other nominee authorizing you to vote those shares.

-Even if you plan to attend the Annual Meeting, we encourage you to vote as soon as possible to ensure that your shares will be voted if you are unable to attend the Annual Meeting.
+Even if you plan to attend the Annual Meeting, we encourage you to vote as soon as possible to ensure that your shares will be voted if you are unable to attend the meeting.
 If you receive more than one proxy card, voting instruction form, notice letter or e-mail notification, it is an indication that your shares are held in multiple accounts.
 To vote all of your shares, you must vote separately as described above for each proxy card, voting instruction form, notice letter or e-mail notification that you receive.

-Withhold Votes, Abstentions and Broker Non-Votes
+Effect of Abstentions and Broker Non-Votes

 Abstentions and broker non-votes are counted as present or represented for purposes of determining the presence or absence of a quorum for the Annual Meeting.
-A broker non-vote occurs when a nominee holding shares for a beneficial owner votes on one proposal but does not vote on another proposal because, with respect to such other proposal, the nominee does not have discretionary voting power and has not received voting instructions from the beneficial owner.
+A broker non-vote occurs when a nominee holding shares in street name for a beneficial owner votes on one proposal but does not vote on another proposal because, with respect to such other proposal, the nominee does not have discretionary voting power and has not received voting instructions from the beneficial owner.

-Under the rules and regulations of the New York Stock Exchange (the "NYSE"), the proposal to ratify the appointment of the independent registered public accounting firm is considered a "discretionary" matter, which means that brokerage firms may vote in their discretion on this matter on behalf of clients who have not furnished voting instructions.
-However, the election of directors, the non-binding, advisory vote to approve Sonic's named executive officer compensation and the proposal to approve the amendment and restatement of the Sonic Automotive, Inc. 2012 Stock Incentive Plan (the "2012 Stock Incentive Plan") are "non-discretionary" matters under the rules and regulations of the NYSE, which means brokerage firms that have not received voting instructions from their clients on these matters may not vote on these proposals.
+Under the New York Stock Exchange rules (the "NYSE rules"), Proposal 2, the ratification of the appointment of KPMG LLP as Sonic's independent registered public accounting firm for fiscal 2019, is considered a "routine" matter, which means that brokerage firms may vote in their discretion on this proposal on behalf of clients who have not furnished voting instructions.
+However, Proposals 1, 3 and 4, the election of directors, the advisory vote to approve Sonic's named executive officer compensation in fiscal 2018 and the approval of the amendment and restatement of the 2012 Stock Incentive Plan, respectively, are "non-routine" matters under the NYSE rules, which means that brokerage firms that have not received voting instructions from their clients on these matters may not vote on these proposals.